 earthenware in a hemispherical form, the inside

 characters, set against a busy dotted

 background, confined on the rim by a band of

 It is clear that it was used for the exterior

-decoration on a bowl of similar size.
+decoration on a bowl of similar size, possibly one

-For a discussion on moulds see:
+For a comparable example see:

 G. Fehervari, Ceramics of the Islamic world,